keyone2693/Iran.AspNet.CountryDivisions/README.md

 or search for them

-Also its includes country list with their iso , domain , enName , faName , fips
+Also its includes countries list with their iso , domain , enName , faName , fips

 --- there is no relation between tables